Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Ranking Pre-Trained Models

-Suppose a PTM hub has $M$ pre-trained models $\{\phi_k\}_{k=1}^{M}$, and the transfer learning task is given by its labeled dataset $\mathcal{D} = \{(x_i, Y_i)\}_{i=1}^{n}$ with $n$ labeled data points.
-This paper focuses on classification and regression tasks, so the label $Y_i \in \mathbb{R}^C$ is $C$ dimensional.
-To improve the transfer learning performance on the given task, we aim to develop a solution that can exploit the whole PTM hub.

-Before this paper, a na\"ive but common practice is to select a popular pre-trained model $\phi$ and to fine-tune it on the target task.
-To sufficiently exploit the PTM hub, we propose a new paradigm in this paper: ranking and tuning pre-trained models.
-Accordingly, the rest of the method description is divided into two parts: Section~\ref{sec:ranking_ptms} focuses on ranking and introduces a transferability metric named LogME; Section~\ref{sec:tuning_ptms} focuses on tuning and introduces a novel B-Tuning method for multiple PTMs tuning.
-Section~\ref{sec:theoretical} lies in between to hold theoretical analysis about LogME.

-Note that this paper contains heavy math and many notations.
-For the convenience of readers, all the notations and their meanings are listed in Table~\ref{tab:notations} for possible reference.

-\section{Ranking pre-trained models}
+\section{Ranking Pre-Trained Models}

-It requires a transferability metric to rank all the pre-trained models in a PTM hub.
-But before diving into the transferability metric, the metric itself requires a measurement for its fidelity to the ground-truth transferability performance, which is elaborated in the following.
+The ranking of pre-trained models requires a transferability metric.
+But before introducing the transferability metric in Section~\ref{sec:logme}, we discuss how to quantify its fidelity to the reference transferability performance, which is elaborated in the following Section~\ref{sec:how_to_measure_ranking}.